When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Multi-Task Parameter Sharing

 \subsubsection{Clustering}

 To mitigate the a-priori assumption that all tasks are related, some works have investigated how to identify task relationships under a task clustering framework.
 Such methods are motivated by the assumption that similar tasks have similar weight vectors.
 Obtaining such clusters helps narrow down the search space for the shared low-dimensional parameter space.
-For instance, \cite{clustering-learning-tasks} introduces a Task Clustering (TC) algorithm based on K-nearest Neighbours (KNN) in which information is shared within clusters.
+For instance, \citet{clustering-learning-tasks} introduce a Task Clustering (TC) algorithm based on K-Nearest Neighbours (KNN) in which information is shared within clusters.
 Specifically, given two tasks $T_{1}$ and $T_{2}$, performance gain (PG) is calculated for the task pair through transfer learning (\ie $PG_{T_{1} \rightarrow T_{2}}$ if knowledge is transferred from $T_{1}$ to $T_{2}$).
-The task clusters are formed based on such pair-wise performance gains, then knowledge transfer is performed only within the most related tasks.
-Similarly, \cite{dirichlet-process-priors} introduces an automatic identification of such clusters based on the Dirichlet Process (DP) prior distribution.
-Later, with the aim of providing a convex formulation to this framework, \cite{clustered-MTL} suggests regularising the multi-task parameter space $\mathbf{W}$ by imposing norms $\Omega$ to model several orthogonal properties: the mean weight vector size, the between-cluster and the within-cluster variance.
-This leads to a decomposition of \textbf{W} such that similar tasks are close in parameter space.
-Therefore, in addition to the minimisation of the empirical loss, the clustering objective can be simplified as in \cref{eq:clustering}:
+The task clusters are formed based on such pair-wise performance gains.
+Then, knowledge transfer is performed only within the most related tasks.
+Similarly, \citet{dirichlet-process-priors} introduce an automatic identification of such clusters based on the Dirichlet Process (DP) prior distribution.
+Later, with the aim of providing a convex formulation to this framework, \citet{clustered-MTL} suggest regularising the multi-task parameter space $W$ by imposing 3 different norms to model several orthogonal properties: the mean weight vector size $\Omega_{mean}$ which measures how large the weight vectors are on average by computing the trace over the $T$-task weight representation,

+where $U \in \mathbb{R}^{T \times T}$ is a projection matrix which has all its entries equal $\frac{1}{T}$.
+Subsequently, the between-cluster and the within-cluster variance which respectively measures how close together the clusters are and how dense the clusters are.
+These measures can be formulated as follows:

+where $M = L-I$ for which $L$ is the laplacian matrix and $I$ is an identity matrix.
+Finally, \citet{clustered-MTL} choose to combine these measures through a weighted sum as part of their minimisation objective :

 where $\lambda$ is a weight parameter for the norm $\Omega$ over the weight matrix $W$.
+This multi-criteria weighting leads to a decomposition of $W$ such that similar tasks are close in parameter space.